hlorand/simple-jekyll-blog/README.md

 categories: category1 category2
 tags: tag1 tag2 tag3
 image: thumbnail.jpg
+published: true
+hidden: false
 ---
 ```

-Categories will appear on the menu bar, tags will used for meta keywords.
-Your post's first paragraph will used as an excerpt and as meta description.
+- Categories will appear on the menu bar
+- Tags will used for meta keywords.
+- Your post's first paragraph will used as an excerpt and as meta description.

 Place your images inside the `images/` folder.
 You can link images in the post with this markdown expression (you dont have to specify the absolute path, only the filename): `![](imagename.jpg)`